meerkat-dashboard/meerkat/docs/upgrade3.md

 ## Change Summary

-Meerkat now uses event streams for both dashboard to Meerkat communication and Icinga2 to Meerkat Service communication.
+Meerkat now uses event streams, with http2 support, for both dashboard to Meerkat communication and Icinga2 to Meerkat Service communication.
 This change reduces the number of API calls to Icinga2 and improves the responsiveness of dashboards to changes in check state.

 Security has been improved by scrubbing the incoming data to only include required information.